dmerejkowsky/kata-doppelganger/README.md

 the bugs.
 You must do so by **adding only test code** - you are not allowed to change the production code.

+Here's the order in which you should fix the test - they go from easiest to trickiest :)

+1. SafeCalculator
+1. DiscountApplier
+1. MailSender

 ## Step 1 - without any library

 For this step, you are not allowed to add any external library.